Mali vs Copilot Money — voice-first AI vs the iOS design winner

 Mature import options

-Copilot supports manual entry, CSV import, and several aggregators beyond Teller.
-Mali is Teller-only.
+Copilot supports manual entry, CSV import, and several aggregators beyond Plaid.
+Mali is Plaid-only.

 Who should pick which?